EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/upload_and_update_firmware.md

 <ImageCard :options="image_settings.upload_firmware_select_env" />

-This will open a list of all avaible environments, select the one that matches your board and has a _OTA part as a suffix
+This will open a list of all available environments, select the one that matches your board and has a _OTA suffix

 <ImageCard :options="image_settings.upload_firmware_select_env_dropdown" />